It's Capricorn Season & We're Ready To Reinvent Ourselves

 December 21, 2022 marks the sun’s annual move into the sign of the goat, meaning that it's the beginning of Capricorn season.
-And, at 4:47 p.m.
-EST in the Northern Hemisphere the Earth’s tilt will be extremely far away from the Sun, bringing us the shortest day of the year and the Winter Solstice.
-Although this marks a darker, chillier day, Capricorn season will usher us into warmer, longer days in the new year.
+And today, on December 22, the Earth’s tilt will be extremely close to the Sun in the Southern Hemisphere, bringing us the longest day of the year and the Summer Solstice.

-Magically, Yule (the name for the Wiccan Sabbat that occurs during the Winter Solstice) is a moment of reflection and transformation as the cold days come forth.
+Magically, Yule (the name for the Wiccan Sabbat that occurs during the Solstice) is a moment of reflection and transformation.
 The veil between realms is extremely thin, which means that entities can easily come from the spiritual world into our physical reality.
-Therefore, lighting candles around the home (that’s right, you can finally use the candle your colleague gave you for the holidays) and burning a Yule log in the fireplace to protect oneself from evil spirits (also, to keep the house warm) is a must.
+Therefore, lighting candles around the home (that’s right, you can finally use the candle your colleague gave you for the holidays) to protect oneself from evil spirits is a must.

 Advertisement